stinb/plugins/Scripts/Python/MCP/README.md

 ## Setup Instructions

 For detailed setup instructions, see the [official documentation](https://scitools.freshdesk.com/support/solutions/articles/70000680031).
+The [directions](https://scitools.freshdesk.com/support/solutions/articles/70000582855-api-tutorial-1-getting-started-with-the-python-api) for setting up a custom python installation with the Understand API may also be useful because the `upython` executable shipped with Understand does not include FastMCP.

 ### Quick Setup